37-Year-Old Pitcher – Los Angeles Dodgers

 There was no outlook written for Dan Johnson in 2017.
 Check out the latest news below for more on his current fantasy value.

 Dan Johnson Contract Information:

-Signed a minor league contract with the Cardinals in May of 2015.
+Signed a minor league contract with the Dodgers in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Dan Johnson – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No